nuxt/content/docs/content/en/writing.md

 Codeblocks in Markdown are wrapped inside 3 backticks.
 Optionally, you can define the language of the codeblock to enable specific syntax highlighting.

 Orginally markdown does not support filenames or highlighting specific lines inside codeblocks.
-However, this module allows it with it's own custom syntax:
+However, this module allows it with its own custom syntax:

 - Highlighted line numbers inside curly braces
 - Filename inside square brackets